 Review of Charger SysMax/NiteCore i4 V2.
 Charger SysMax/NiteCore Intellicharger i4 V2 This review is about the V2 version of the Sysmax/NiteCore/JetBeam i4 charger.
 To see the difference between V1 and V2 follow this link SysMax is the parent company of NiteCore and JetBeam, i.e. they are behind some good products.
 This charger looks impressive when reading the specifications, it can charge nearly all types of round cells and do up to four cells at a time.

+The full user interface with 8 readouts and 10 buttons, one for each slot and two special buttons.
+Conclusion.
 Review of Charger Xtar VP4 Plus Dragon.
 Charger Xtar VP4 Plus Dragon Xtar has many good LiIon chargers, this is the new top of line model.
 It can charge 4 round cell, a 3S battery pack and a smartphone, it can also measure capacity, or work as a power bank and it has a cell resistance and voltage meter.
 It comes in a cardboard box (I got the charger without a box and the pictures is supplied by Xtar).
-Review of Charger GyrFalcon All-44.
-Charger GyrFalcon All-44 (Enova) Enova makes many different chargers, this time I have got a 4 slot version of their largest universal charger (8 slot).
+In the box is a bag that contains the charger and accessories, there is also an elastic strip to hold batteries.